shukriadams/Porter/README.md

 - `name` should be your project's root namespace.
 You can use anything, but the actual root namespace will be easiest.
 - `runtimes` should be the Dotnet Runtimes your application works on.
 In this case it's Dotnet 6.
 You can add more than one.
 - `packages` is an optional string array, must be public repos on github, and must have tagged releases.
 These are the packages your project depends on.
-Note that the sytanx of a repo isn't a full url, but `servername.username.repotname@tag`.
+Note that the syntax of a repo isn't a full url, but `servername.username.repotname@tag`.
 - The package repos referenced should be Porter packages too (have a valid porter.json file in their repo root), and should declare a runtime that intersects with yours.
 - `export` is optional, and is the directory in your package to export files from.
 Use if this project is a Porter package.
 If not set, all .cs files in the repo will be exported.
 - `ignore` is optional array of paths in your package that should not be exported.
 Use this to hide internal stuff like unit tests, utilities etc. Strings should be standard unix-style globs (git-style format won't work).

-Copy porter.py to your system.
-Currently Python 3.8.X is supported.
-Run using

-    python porter.py --install /dir/to/your/porter.json
+# Importing a package

+First, download the Porter binary for your system from [releases](https://github.com/shukriadams/porter/releases) and place it anywhere on your system you can call it from.
+It has no dependencies and can be invoked directly.

+In your C# project root directory create another `porter.json` file, set its content to

+    {
+        "name" : "MyProject",
+        "runtimes" : [ 6 ],
+        "packages" : [
+            "github.someuser.SomePackage@1.0.0"
+         ]
+    }

-This will create a `porter` directory in your project root.
-In your code you can do
+Then run `porter --install` in this directory.
+This will create a `porter` directory, under which you'll find the directory `SomePackage`.
+In your code you can then add

-    using MyProjectNamespace.Porter_Packages.somepackage;
+    using MyProject.Porter_Packages.SomePackage;

-and all types from `somepackage` will be available to use.
+and all types from `SomePackage` will be available to use.
 Don't everybody thank me at once.

-## Donts
+## Dont's

 Avoid traversing multiple `.Porter_Packages.` in a single reference.
 That is, if you're using a package that itself uses Porter packages, you can access the sub-packages too, f.ex